cidneyhamilton/blank-gh-site/_posts/2018-11-08-florida-recount.md

 ![Photo of Andrew Gillum](/assets/images/post-images/gillum2018.jpg)

-Eleciton day was **Tuesday, November 6th, 2018**.
+Election day was **Tuesday, November 6th, 2018**.
 As of Thursday, **three** races in Florida are too close to call and likely to be recounted.

 <!-- more -->